vtherli/grunt-electron-app-builder/README.md

 # grunt-electron-app-builder

+This is the first electron builder after atom-shell got renamed to electron in this [pull](https://github.com/atom/electron/pull/1389) - inspired from [grunt-electron-app-builder](https://github.com/entropi/grunt-atom-shell-app-builder)

 Helps build electron baed applications for mac, win and linux with grunt.
 It will download the prebuilt binaries for either the latest or a specific version, unpack them, and add your application source to the extracted distirbution.

 ## Getting Started